Elshan777/point-in-polygon/Readme.md

 # Point in a polygon

-This is a school project that randomly creates points and calculates if a point is inside or outside of a polygon
+This is a school project that randomly creates points and calculates if a point is inside or outside of a polygon.

+## Points inside polygon are marked green and points outside of polygon are filled with red color

 # Demonstration